food

 Considering bees, industrious but not industrial

 Nowadays when I see bees in my garden, I pay close attention.
 I have noticed at least four different types.
 They buzz purposely—so focused on the periwinkle blue flowers of my rosemary hedge.
 I crouch down to examine their fuzzy bodies and the gorgeous floral interiors that are the center of their apian attention.
-The wondrous dance of bees and flowers has been evolving for millions of years, but in the past few, it has it become frighteningly tenuous.

 default blog post image